On the real differential of a slice regular function: Preliminary results

 As usual, adding the regularity property implies several additional results as the following one.

-\begin{proposition}[\cite{altavilla}, Proposition 4.12] If $f\in\mathcal{SR}(\Omega_{D})$ is non-constant, then the interior of $D_{f}$ is empty. \end{proposition}
+\begin{proposition}[\cite{altavilla}, Proposition 4.12] If $f\in\mathcal{SR}(\Omega_{D})$ is non-constant, then, the interior of $D_{f}$ is empty. \end{proposition}

-In the next theorem and proposition we say something more about the zero set of a slice regular function.
-These results were exposed for the first time in the Ph.D. thesis \cite{altavillaPhD} of the author and deal with the possibility, for a slice regular function $f:\Omega_D\rightarrow\mathbb{H}$ with $\Omega_D\cap\mathbb{R}=\emptyset$, to admit surfaces $S_f\subset\Omega_D$ on which is constant.
+In the next part of this subsection we say something more about the zero set of a slice regular function.
+These results were exposed for the first time in the Ph.D. thesis \cite{altavillaPhD} of the author and deal with the possibility, for a slice regular function $f:\Omega_D\rightarrow\mathbb{H}$, with $\Omega_D\cap\mathbb{R}=\emptyset$, to admit surfaces $S_f\subset\Omega_D$ on which the function is constant.